aws-samples/amazon-eks-security-immersion-day/content/5-detective-controls/1-guardDuty-protection-for-eks/eks-audit-logs/generate-k8s-findings-in-cloud9/index.en.md

 Go back [AWS GuardDuty console]([console.aws.amazon.com/guardduty](https://us-west-2.console.aws.amazon.com/guardduty/home?region=us-west-2#/findings?macros=current)) and check that a finding is generated for this.

-::alert[If the finding doesn’t appear immediateley in the GuardDuty Console, try changing the name under metadata (ex: **anonymous-admin2**) in the anonymous.yaml file and re-run the `kubectl apply -f anonymous.yaml`.
+::alert[If the finding doesn’t appear imediateley in the GuardDuty Console, try changing the name under metadata (ex: **anonymous-admin2**) in the anonymous.yaml file and re-run the `kubectl apply -f anonymous.yaml`.
 Also keep refreshing the page since it make take few minutes to to generate the Kubernetes Findings]{header="Note"}

 ![Anonymous Finding](/static/images/detective-controls/AnonFinding.png)